And now in posts that absolutely no one asked for: let's talk about the Cont

 -- substitute the inner bind

-f1 10 >>= (\x -> (\cc -> f2 20 (\a -> (\y -> pure (x+y)) a cc)))
+10 >>= (\x -> (\cc -> f2 20 (\a -> (\y -> pure (x+y)) a cc)))

--- substitute the outer bind
+f1 -- substitute the outer bind

-(\cc -> f1 10 (\a -> (\x ->
+-> f1 10 (\a -> (\x ->

-(\cc' -> f2 20 (\a' -> (\y -> pure (x+y)) a' cc'))) a cc))
+(\cc -> f2 20 (\a' -> (\y -> pure (x+y)) a' cc'))) a cc))

--- substitute the pure
+(\cc' -- substitute the pure

-(\cc -> f1 10 (\a -> (\x ->
+-> f1 10 (\a -> (\x ->

-(\cc' -> f2 20 (\a' -> (\y ->
+(\cc -> f2 20 (\a' -> (\y ->

-(\cc'' -> cc'' (x+y))) a' cc'))) a cc))
+(\cc' -> cc'' (x+y))) a' cc'))) a cc))

--- beta reduce the applications with the a's and cc's
+(\cc'' -- beta reduce the applications with the a's and cc's

-(\cc -> f1 10 (\a -> (f2 20 (\a' -> (cc (a+a'))))))
+-> f1 10 (\a -> (f2 20 (\a' -> (cc (a+a'))))))

--- renames
+(\cc -- renames

-(\cc -> f1 10 (\x -> (f2 20 (\y -> cc (x+y)))))
+-> f1 10 (\x -> (f2 20 (\y -> cc (x+y))))) (\cc

-So we can see that what the monad instance produces is the very same CPS sequencing that we wrote by hand when we were just working with (a -> r) -> r!
-Plug that last definition into GHCi and you'll see that it gives you exactly the expected type: (Int -> r) -> r, i.e. a finished computation waiting for a continuation.
+, i.e. a finished computation waiting for a continuation.
 The monad instance handles the boring busywork of building up a continuation for you, and you get to write what essentially looks like straight-line code.

 Now that the continuations are being abstracted away underneath the monadic instance, however, we don't actually have a way to access the current continuation and pass it around, without which we lose the whole point of transforming our code this way.
-That's where callCC comes in.
+That's where callCC

 Getting freaky with continuations: callCC

-call/cc, otherwise known as call-with-current-continuation, is a rather infamous little function, which, as the name suggests, passes you the current continuation to do whatever you want with.
+, is a rather infamous little function, which, as the name suggests, passes you the current continuation to do whatever you want with.
 It originated in Scheme, and most of the languages that implement it are functional in nature; a notable exception is Ruby.

-As we'll see, callCC in Haskell isn't quite as extreme, although we'll be able to get pretty close.
+in Haskell isn't quite as extreme, although we'll be able to get pretty close.

 But as we noted above, the main point of callCC is simply so we can access the current continuation which has been hidden from us.
 Let's try implementing it.
 Here's the type signature of callCC for your convenience: